 However, not all day traders will be considered by HMRC to be carrying on a self-employed trading activity.
+Even if the day trader spends most of his time day trading and makes a living from it, it can’t be assumed that he/she will be classed as a self-employed day trader by HMRC.
 If not a self-employed trader, then the day trader will be classed as either a private investor, subject to Capital Gains Tax, or be considered to be carrying on an activity similar to gambling.
 The research we do at Decipher Tax will determine which of the three categories our client’s day trading activities fall into.
-All our research will then be presented in a letter addressed to HMRC.
-This letter will be sent to our client for approval before forwarding to HMRC.
-HMRC will then review this correspondence and confirm the tax implications of our client’s day trading profits or losses in writing.
-Where we can show that our client’s day trading activities are similar to gambling activities, we will request HMRC clearance to agree that the day trader’s profits are not taxable.
+All our research will then be presented to our client in a detailed report highlighting all references from HMRC guidance manuals and tax case law.
+Our client can then be confident that their circumstances have been reviewed against prevailing HMRC guidance to confirm whether they are liable to Capital Gains Tax or Income Tax.
+If there is a case for our client’s day trading activities to be considered as speculative in nature, similar to gambling and not taxable, then this will be discussed further with our client.
+We will then decide whether a clearance application should be made to ascertain whether HMRC agree that the client’s day trading profits are not taxable.

 No Number Crunching!

 We don’t number crunch at Decipher Tax.
 Whilst we will need to understand the extent of your day trading profits in the context of any other income streams you may have, we won’t need our clients to hand over all their financial information, bank statements and the like.
-The consultancy work we provide is in interpreting the tax laws in consideration of your specific circumstances and determining your tax status, whether this is as a self-employed trader, a private investor or whether your profits are not taxable.
+The consultancy work we undertake is in interpreting HMRC guidance and tax case law in consideration of your specific circumstances and determining your tax status; whether this is as a self-employed trader, a private investor or whether your profits are not taxable.
 It might surprise you to know that there isn’t a particular profit threshold at which HMRC will demand tax.
 The amount of profits made are a consideration in determining a day trader’s tax status but there are many other aspects of a day trader’s activities that need to be considered.
 Some of these aspects include (but are not limited to):

 - whether you treat your day trading activities as an occupation;